buhrmi/livestores/README.md

 ### Custom mutators

-You can also define custom methods to update your stores.
+You can also define custom methods to mutate your state.

 ```js
 import { registerMutator, State } from 'activestate'